bartbutenaers/node-red-contrib-letsencrypt/README.md

 +	The hostnames should be public accessible, which means Letsencrypt should be able to access them via the internet (on port 80)!
 +	It is not possible to specify IP addresses instead of hostnames.

-Make sure you specify the same hostnames as you use in your browsers address bar!
+Make sure you specify the same hostnames as you use in your browsers address bar (```https://<domain>:1880```).!
 Because the browser will check whether that hostname matches with the hostname inside the certificate.
 If those don’t match, an “invalid certificate” warning will appear …

 ### Key file
 The path to the key file where the private key is being stored.